18F/guides/content/content-guide/our-approach/be-concise.md

     href: '#keep-sentences-short-and-sweet'
 tags: content-guide
 eleventyNavigation:
-  key: TODO
+  key: content-concise
-  parent: content-guide
+  parent: content-approach
-  order: TODO
+  order: 4
-  title: TODO
+  title: Be concise
 ---

 To keep content understandable, concise, and relevant, it should be: